 The Manchester United striker has been the subject of two rejected bids from Chelsea, with a third expected, and the England coach praised his ability to perform under pressure.

 Chelsea has had two bids for the striker rejected, and Jose Mourinho made it seem like he has accepted that Rooney may be staying put after all in his postmatch comments Monday following the Blues' 0-0 draw with the Red Devils.

-"I'm relieved for him most of all," he told reporters.
+"I'm relieved for him most of all," Hodgson told reporters.
 "He's an important player, he's been a fantastic servant for a good number of years now to England.

-Rooney was the stand out performer as United drew 0-0 with Chelsea at Old Trafford on Monday, and Hodgson praised the striker for maintaining his drive to perform in light of continued uncertainty.
+Rooney was the stand out performer in Monday's 0-0 draw, and Hodgson praised the striker for maintaining his drive to perform in light of continued uncertainty.

 "I'm sure David Moyes had no worries or concerns that he would do anything other than give his best and play to the very best of his ability [against Chelsea] just as I had no concerns he would do the same for us, because that is the nature of the man, that is the nature of the player and it's great when it comes off," Hodgson said.
 "I thought it came off for us during his 60 minutes and I thought it came off in spades [on Monday night] for Manchester United, so I was delighted for him and delighted for his club."